ElektraInitiative/libelektra/src/plugins/spec/README.md

 ### kdb meta-set spec:/tests/sw/org/webserver/name require true

-Adding a specification key with a require meta key.
+Adding a specification key with a require metakey.
 This `meta-set` command should throw error as no key with the name `/tests/sw/org/webserver/name` exists.

 ### kdb meta-set spec:/tests/sw/org/webserver/port default 5000

-Adding a specification key with a default meta key.
+Adding a specification key with a default metakey.
 After this `meta-set` command a `default:/tests/sw/org/webserver/port` with value `5000` should exist.

 ### kdb set user:/tests/sw/org/webserver/alternative_ports/#0 5001